-Twelve case study projects were identified by the HS & DR staff who commissioned the review as exemplar case studies.
-For each project, we downloaded the relevant commissioning brief and, where available, the protocol, final report and journal articles from the HS&DR website.
+Twelve case study projects were identified as exemplar case studies by the HSDR programme staff who commissioned the review.
+For each project, we downloaded the relevant commissioning brief and, where available, the protocol, final report and journal articles from the HSDR website.